Parent’s Guide to YouTube Shorts

 Minimum age 13 (or supervised) 13 13

-• Children who can't self-regulate on one short-form platform will struggle on all of them
+Better controls do not mean safe.
+Children who cannot self-regulate on one short-form platform will struggle on all of them.
+The format is the problem — not the brand name on the app.

 What Age Is Appropriate for YouTube Shorts?

 Under 13: Use YouTube Kids only (no Shorts access).
-Ages 13-15: Main YouTube with Restricted Mode, device time limits, regular check-ins.
+Ages 13-15: Main YouTube with Restricted Mode, supervised account, Shorts time limits, and regular check-ins.
 Ages 16+: More autonomy with demonstrated algorithm awareness.
-Watch for "time blindness" regardless of age.
+Watch for “time blindness” regardless of age.

 U13